 - Contact your instructor to discuss options.
 Programs with established curricular internship support: Visual Communication/Graphic Design, Business/Marketing, Accounting, Information Technology & Cyber Security

 - Invite students, faculty, or staff to your facility

 Your internship search to-do list:

-- Draft a resume, and send to Paula.
+- Draft a resume, and send to Alicia.

 - Do you have an internship in mind already?
 Think about your search process.

 Job & Internship Fair—An open house, come-and-go event on campus for students from every major!
 Dress for success and bring copies of your resume!
 Giveaways for attending!

 Career Closet—Come “shop” for free, gently used professional clothing before the job fair!

 Resume Prep Workshops—Walk-in resume workshops in computer labs on the Mansfield Campus and at the Kehoe Center during fall and spring semesters in preparation for the big recruitment fairs!
 Get that resume prepped!